 Extreme greed means the market is due for a correction – Maybe the right time to sell.

-Hence, if you can analyze the market sentiment, you can use it to your advantage.
+While cryptocurrency trading, if you can analyze the market sentiment, you can use it to your advantage.
 This can be done using a Crypto Greed and Fear Index.

 The crypto fear and greed index is like a market mood index.
 It is a tool used to measure investor sentiments towards the crypto market.
 It is used to gauge the level of bullishness or bearishness of the investors.